.jpeg)

 Fixing Broken Plans Workbook

-Local councils shape many of the spaces where everyday life happens — libraries, playgrounds, community centres, sporting activities, events, information systems, and emergency communication.
-These spaces can either enable participation or quietly create barriers.
+Local councils shape many of the places where everyday life happens — libraries, playgrounds, community centres, sport, events, information, and emergency communication.
+These spaces can either support participation or quietly create barriers.

-It provides practical guidance to help families understand how Disability Inclusion Action Plans (DIAPs) work, where councils have responsibility, and how to engage in ways that lead to real, measurable change.
-Rather than expecting families to navigate complex systems alone, this resource translates those systems into clear, functional tools that support informed and constructive participation.
+This workbook helps families understand how Disability Inclusion Action Plans work, where councils have responsibility, and how to engage in practical ways that can lead to real change.
+It translates complex systems into clear tools families can use when raising issues, sharing lived experience, and proposing solutions.

-At its core, this workbook is built on a simple but important principle:
+At its core, this workbook is built on a simple principle:

 Families are partners in community planning — not passive recipients of services.